Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Clustering on the Sphere

 We perform the clustering algorithm on the \texttt{wireless} data set.
 Listing \ref{code:wireless-pkbc} shows the \text{R} codes which illustrates the usage of the \texttt{pkbc} function.
 We consider the $K= 2, \ldots, 10$ as possible values for the number of clusters.

-To guide the choice of the number of clusters, the function \texttt{validation} provides cluster validation measures and graphical tools.
-Specifically, it displays the Elbow plot from the computed within-cluster sum of squared values and returns an object with \texttt{IGP}, the InGroup Proportion (IGP) \citep{Kapp2006}, and \texttt{metrics} a table of computed evaluation measures.
-This include the $k$-sample test statistics with corresponding critical value and, if the true labels are provided, the measures of adjusted Rand index (ARI), Macro-Precision and Macro-Recall. \begin{landscape}
+To guide the choice of the number of clusters, we provide a function which computes cluster validation measures and includes graphical tools.
+Specifically \texttt{pkbc\_validation}, in \texttt{R}, returns an object with \texttt{IGP}, the InGroup Proportion (IGP) \citep{Kapp2006}, and \texttt{metrics} a table of computed evaluation measures.
+This includes the Average Silhouette Width (ASW) \citep{ROUSSEEUW198753} and, if the true labels are provided, the measures of adjusted Rand index (ARI), Macro-Precision and Macro-Recall.
+Similarly, using \texttt{validation} method in \texttt{Python}, a table with evaluation measures and elbow plots are returned.